1 A — golden.Golden age is a collocation that means ‘the best time or period in history of something’. Other adjectives do not make any collocation.

 9 to.It is important to understand why its ‘happened to’ and not ‘happened with’.
 In the first example the meaning is that something affected the person, something changed his way of thinking.
 The second example means that there was some attitude issue, for example ‘What happened with you?
 You have scored so low on your exam!’.

-10 how.He came to realize the extent of his boredom — how bored he became.
+10 how.He came to realise the extent of his boredom — how bored he became.

 11 being.Meaning is the same as ‘to be sporty’, but instead of infinitive we use gerund being.